hpc2n/intro-git/scripts/5.branches/5.rebase-bad/README.md

    To abort and get back to the state before "git rebase", run "git rebase --abort".
    ```

-3. Use `git log` (with the above flags) and `git status` to see where the problems are.
+3. Use `git log` (with the above flags) or `git graph`and `git status` to see where the problems are.
 See if you can fix the conflict and then reattempt the rebase.